Bill of Rights for Student Participants

 In situations of sexual misconduct participants have the right to:

 - A safe environment – The College takes seriously the safety of individual students as well as the entire campus community and will pursue whatever means it deems necessary and feasible to provide a safe environment with respect to the rights and well-being of all students.
 Such accommodations may include, but are not limited to, no contact directives, change in class schedules, or change in living arrangements.

-- Resources and Support – All parties have the opportunity to have others present for support and consultation and access to campus support services, including, but not limited to, Counseling Services, Student Engagement, Enrichment, and Development, Health Services, faculty mentor, and identified advocates.
+- Resources and Support – All parties have the opportunity to have others present for support and consultation and access to campus support services, including, but not limited to, Counseling Services, Student Life, Health Services, faculty mentor, and identified advocates.

 - Fairness – The College will investigate and adjudicate violations of The Sexual Misconduct Policy in a timely and impartial manner.
 All involved will be taken seriously and treated with respect and dignity.
 Both parties shall be informed in a timely manner and as close to the same time as possible of the outcome of any disciplinary proceeding.

 - Options for reporting – Students shall be informed of their options to notify proper law enforcement.

 - Privacy – The investigative process is closed and handled with all confidentiality in mind.
 Any documents or written statements by both parties are protected by the Family Educational Rights and Privacy Act.